 I was disappointed.
 It appears that this level is somewhere in the never-never land of vague promises.

-I try, as best I can, to eliminate such fuzzy language from the copy I write (not always successfully).
-One of the things my mentors at AWAI hammered into me is that a vision of the future state will sell your product or service.
-If you can create a clear picture in your customers mind of what enjoying your product or service will feel like, you are well on your way to closing the deal.
+As best I can, I try to eliminate such fuzzy language from the copy I write (not always successfully).
+One of my mentors at AWAI hammered into me that a vision of the future state will sell your product or service.
+If you can create a clear picture in your customer’s mind of what enjoying your product or service will feel like, you are well on your way to closing the deal.